Enclosure #

 1. Highlighting a Subset of Data #

-When you can’t change your data’s position, enclosure is the best way to call out a specific region of interest.
+When you cannot change your data’s position, enclosure is the best way to call out a specific region of interest.

-Let’s say you had a scatterplot of the median housing price in the USA since 2000, and you wanted to call out the collapse of the housing market around 2008.
-You have a spectrum of options that would use enclosure to highlight this collapse, from subtle to strong:
+Let’s say you had a scatterplot of the median housing price in the USA since 2000, and you wanted to highlight the collapse of the housing market around 2008.
+You have a spectrum of options to use enclosure, ranging from subtle to strong:

-Outline: A simple line around the points.
-It’s clear, but can sometimes add clutter if your plot already has lines.
+- Outline: A simple line around the points.
+It is clear, but can sometimes add clutter if your plot already has lines.

-The reason to consider these different approaches is that you don’t aways need to reach for the strongest effect… sometimes subtlety is desired.
+The reason to consider these different approaches is that you do not always need to reach for the strongest effect; sometimes subtlety is desired.

 2. Grouping (or “Unitizing”) Annotations #

 The second powerful use of enclosure is to collect multiple, separate pieces of text into a single, logical block.
-This might be commonly encountered when thinking about annotations of data visualizations.
+This is commonly encountered when thinking about annotations in data visualizations.

 This makes the entire plot feel cleaner and easier to parse.